af/envalid/README.md

-Node's `process.env` only stores strings, but sometimes you want to retrieve other types (booleans, numbers), or validate that an env var is in a specific format (JSON, url, email address).
+Node's `process.env` only stores strings, but sometimes you want to retrieve other types (booleans, numbers), or validate that an env var is in a specific format (JSON, URL, email address).
 To these ends, the following validation functions are available:

-- `str()` - Passes string values through, will ensure an value is present unless a `default` value is given.
+- `str()` - Passes string values through, will ensure a value is present unless a `default` value is given.
 Note that an empty string is considered a valid value - if this is undesirable you can easily create your own validator (see below)
 - `bool()` - Parses env var strings `"1", "0", "true", "false", "t", "f"` into booleans